-The biggest manipulative tactic and weapon of domestic abusers is the way they groom and isolate their victims, to the point that the victim themselves and everyone around them ends up believing the abuser only.
+The biggest manipulative tactic and weapon of domestic abusers is the way they groom and isolate their victims, to the point that the victim themselves and everyone around them end up believing the abuser only.

+Domestic abusers often entrap their future victims with intense romance.
 Violent and controlling relationships may begin with overwhelming attention, sweet words, and gifts that make future victims close their eyes to the red flags indicating potential abuse.

 Abusers Often Come On Strong

 Intense romance can be a form of grooming, a predatory tactic that is meant to build a deep emotional connection.
 Abusers know exactly what they are doing.

 Sara was just 22 when she met 30-year-old Sam.
 Within two weeks, he had moved into her apartment, put his name on her bank account, and claimed her every second when she was not at work.
 Sam asked about her most intimate experiences, secrets, and dreams, and accompanied Sara whenever she went out.

 At first, Sara was elated — no man had ever loved her this intensely.
 He put away their phones when they were together so they could concentrate on each other.
 He pushed her to skip events at work and with friends, saying their relationship was the priority.
 He made exciting alternative plans for the holidays, so she missed family gatherings.

 Sam asked Sara for access to all her social media accounts as a “sign of trust.”
 When Sara objected, Sam accused her of lacking commitment and became sullen.
 He classified all her attempts at privacy or independence as signs that she did not love him.

 Sara gave in, it was easier than fighting, and she desperately wanted to preserve the “purity” of their love.
 Sam had groomed Sara into isolation, and isolation made her vulnerable to further coercive control.